 With content from the Ontario Chiropractic Association and the Canadian Chiropractic Guideline Initiative.Leave a Comment

-Summer is finally here and the hot steamy weather has guaranteed that water activities are in full-swing.
+The heat is on across Southern Ontario.
 Whether you’re staying cool in a nearby lake, beach, or swimming pool, let’s talk about water exercises and why they’re good for your body.

 Here are nine benefits of exercising — particularly swimming — in water: